MasterOdin/presto-client-node/README.md

     * Change headers set.
 Added for compatibility with Trino.
     * Available options: presto, trino (default: presto)
   * timeout [integer :optional]
-    * The seconds that a query is allowed to run before it starts returning results, defaults to 60 seconds
+    * The seconds that a query is allowed to run before it starts returning results, defaults to 60 seconds.
+Set to `null` or `0` to disable.

 return value: client instance object